Grief Counseling & Support Groups in NC

 Download our Caregiver eBook to confidently navigate the emotional and practical aspects of hospice caregiving.

 We walk alongside families through the grieving process, helping them find comfort, understanding, and hope as they navigate life after the death of their loved one.
-Hospice Bereavement is offered at no cost to families of hospice patients at Carolina Caring for up to 13 months following a death.
+Our grief counseling services are offered at no cost to families of Carolina Caring hospice patients for up to 13 months following a death.

 Community Counseling Program